ciesiolka/abc2svg-chisel/README.md

   Example:
   `        abcv8 toabw.js my_file.abc > my_file.abw`

+- `tomei.js`
+  This script outputs the music as a [MEI](https://music-encoding.org/) file.
+  Indeed, only one tune may be translated from ABC to MEI (multi-tunes ABC generates bad MEI).

 - `toodt.js`
   This script creates an Open Document (ODT+SVG) which may be read by most word processors (abiword, libreoffice...).